KineticCafe/docker-aws-cli-session-manager/README.md

 # [ghcr.io/]kineticcafe/aws-cli-session-manager: AWS CLI v2 with Session Manager

+> [!IMPORTANT]
+>
+> This image will no longer receive updates and the repo is being archived as we
+> no longer use AWS CLI with Session Manager.
+I recommend forking this repo if
+> you wish to maintain a similar image for your organization as the architecture
+> and actions work very well.
+>
+> To make the automated version updates work in GitHub Actions, you will need to
+> create a GitHub app with the following permissions:
+>
+> - `repo:contents:write`
+> - `repo:metadata:read`
+> - `repo:pull-requests:write`
+> - `repo:workflows:write`
+> - `organizations:members:read`
+>
+> Kinetic Cafe open source team

-This is a minimal extension to [amazon/aws-cli][] that includes the [Session Manager plugin][] for AWS CLI.
+This is a minimal extension to [amazon/aws-cli][amazon/aws-cli] that includes the [Session Manager plugin][Session Manager plugin] for AWS CLI.
 If Amazon starts including image versions with the session manager plugin included, this image will be discontinued.

 These images can be pulled either from Docker Hub (`kineticcafe/aws-cli-session-manager:2.23.7`) or GitHub Container Registry